 For all (or any) of its flaws, Cannibal Holocaust was a milestone in horror cinema.
 It was the first found footage movie (or at least the first that mattered), which means that many of today's horror movies owe it a great debt of gratitude.
 We wouldn't have movies like the Blair Witch Project, Cloverfield, Rec, or any of the other "new classics" without Cannibal Holocaust.
 It was also notable as one of the few movies that has resulted in legal charges against its filmmaker.
 Director Ruggero Deodato was brought up on murder charges after the movies release because it was deemed "too real to be fake."
 The members of the cast had signed a contract saying that they would stay out of public for a year after the film's release, in a Blair Witch-esque hype generator.
 Needless to say, when they reappeared for Deodato's trial, all charges were dropped.
 I would also think it ruined some of the mystique surrounding the film for later viewers.

 Prior to watching the movie, as I said, I had read a lot about it.
 I knew of the plot, a lot of the specifics, and most of the back story.
 One thing I wasn't aware of before viewing was how Deodato portrayed the filmmakers themselves.
 The faux film's director and cast were all terrible human beings.
 They deliberately raped and murdered members of the tribe to get more "real" footage for their documentary, obviously planning on leaving their involvement in the incidents on the cutting room floor.
 Of course, since this was footage found and shown to a group of television executives, we were privy to their dirty secrets.
 This to me was the film's strongest message, showing exactly how far the cast and crew of the fauxtumentary were willing to go to get their footage.
 Besides the turtle scene, this was the one aspect of the movie that I found the most sickening.
 On the other hand, is it really that far-fetched?
 I mean, we've seen directors like Stanley Kubrick and Alfred Hitchcock go to the complete extreme to get the most out of their actors and set pieces.
 Is it really that hard to believe that documentary filmmakers would exploit and manipulate their surroundings to make their film more interesting and enjoyable?
 I don't think it is.
 I know that some have done this very thing, though few, I doubt, to the same extent that they did in this movie.
-All in all, in the end, I couldn't help but completely side with the tribes on this one: those douchebags got exactly what was coming to them.
+In the end, I couldn't help but completely side with the tribes on this one: those douchebags got exactly what was coming to them.

 What I didn't agree with, however, was that this movie was one of the most disturbing ever made, nor did I find it scary in the slightest.
-Of course, in that day and time maybe it would've been more impactful, but even the real animal killings were nothing compared to a lot of the things that PETA passes around.
+Of course, in that day and time maybe it would've been more impactful, but even the real animal killings were nothing compared to a lot of the films that PETA passes around.
 I found it to be more enjoyable for its (barely) underlying message than for its value as a horror or exploitation flick.
 We are, as a society, more interested in the entertainment value of a piece than its newsworthiness.
-Obviously this holds true, tenfold, today.
+Obviously this holds true tenfold today.
 We're a society full of reality TV stars that are famous simply for being famous, with all of our news media outlets talking about Snookie's baby, and The Bachelor's stunning slap in the face of his rose-receiver, or what have you.
-We no longer seem to care about what is actually news, and have taken to creating our own.
+We no longer seem to care about what is actually news and have taken to creating our own.
 Isn't that essentially what these filmmakers were doing, just on a grander, life and death scale?
 I think it is.

 And that, ladies and gentlemen, is why Cannibal Holocaust absolutely perplexed me.
 I wanted to hate it.
 I didn't think it was particularly well made, particularly interesting, particularly scary, or even particularly disturbing.
 But the message was real, and no more real at any time in our history that today.
 When I can turn on the television and see more about who got kicked off of Dancing With the Stars most recently than how many of our soldiers died overseas, or the current unemployment rate, or the decline of our currency, or whatever hot button issue is the cause du jour, then something is fucked up in the system.
 And that's, to me, what Cannibal Holocaust was about.
 And, for all (or any) of its flaws, Deodato did an amazing job at that.
 He somehow managed to get me to side with a backwards tribe of bloodthirsty cannibals over a group of American professionals.